 We develop our Teaching and Learning practices through our own experience and reflections, as well as by engaging with academic research, on a local, national, and international level:

 - National Association for Able Children in Education (NACE)

-- National Coalition of Girls’ School (NCGS, based in the USA)
+- International Coalition of Girls’ Schools (ICGS, based in the USA)

 - ‘Advance Girls’ research projects

-Working with leaders in educational research has allowed us to identify specific study skills and personal attributes beneficial for students at different stages of their secondary education.
-This insight has inspired a bespoke programme of academic enrichment and resilience for our students starting in Year 7 and continuing through to Year 13.
+Working with leaders in educational research has allowed us to identify specific study skills and personal attributes that are beneficial for students at different stages of their secondary education.
+This insight has inspired a bespoke programme of Academic Enrichment and Resilience for our students starting in Year 7 and continuing through to Year 13.

 The goal of this programme is to give each student the opportunity to develop, practice and build key academic and personal skills, which will benefit them throughout their school careers, as well as with their future ambitions.

-As part of our teaching and learning practice, we track the attainment of all students using internal teacher assessment data, as well as using external data, e.g., Fischer Family Trust (FFT).
+As part of our Teaching and Learning practices, we track the attainment of all students using internal Teacher Assessment (TA) data, as well as using external data, for example, data provided by the Fischer Family Trust (FFT).
 This gives us insight into our students’ attainment and allows us to determine whether our students are on track to achieve their potential.
-Where we may identify a need for intervention, a holistic approach is taken in consultation with our exceptional pastoral team, SENCO, and academic leaders.
+Where we may identify a need for intervention, a holistic approach is taken in consultation with our Pastoral team, SENDCO, and Academic leaders.